Housing Justice Leadership Institute

-The HJLI will select 20 to 25 candidates for the spring 2020 program.
+HJLI selects 20 to 25 candidates for each program.
 Candidates must be housing supervisors in nonprofit legal services organizations in New York City who have less than five years of supervisory experience.

 Preference will be given to candidates who are working in legal services organizations that are participating in New York City’s right to counsel program for low-income tenants facing eviction.
 When applying, candidates must have the support of their legal services organizations and a commitment from their organizations to release them from a sufficient amount of work obligations to participate actively in the training program.